arduino/serial-discovery/README.md

 }
 ```

 The `ports` field contains a list of the available serial ports.
-If the serial port comes from an USB serial converter the USB VID/PID properties are also reported inside `prefs`.
-Inside the `identificationPrefs` instead we have only the properties useful for product identification (in this case vid/pid only that may be useful to identify the board)
+If the serial port comes from an USB serial converter the USB VID/PID and USB SERIAL NUMBER properties are also reported inside `prefs`.
+Inside the `identificationPrefs` instead we have only the properties useful for product identification (in this case USB VID/PID only that may be useful to identify the board)

 The list command is a one-shot command, if you need continuos monitoring of ports you should use `START_SYNC` command.

 #### START_SYNC command

-The `START_SYNC` command puts the discovery tool in "events" mode: the discovery will send `add` and `remove` events each time a new port is detected or removed respectively.
-An `add` and `remove` events looks like the following:
+The `START_SYNC` command puts the tool in "events" mode: the discovery will send `add` and `remove` events each time a new port is detected or removed respectively.

+The `add` events looks like the following:

 ```json
 {